TokynBlast/pyTGM/README.md

 pyTGM includes things like b64 encoding and decoding, random, encryption, and a lot more.

-I do **NOT** condone morally questionable use, or illegal activities with this tool, however, by using this; whatever you make is your own responsibility, **NOT MINE**
+I do **NOT** condone morally questionable use, or illegal activities with this tool.
+By using this; whatever you make is your own responsibility, **NOT MINE**

 This was created because I didn't like how complex pygame was.
 I also liked the idea of uing ascii characters to make a world, rather than images.